All Episodes

 Paid for.

-We're going to break ground in June.
+We're going to break free in June.

-We're totally debt free.
+We're totally debt-free.

-And they're going to break ground in June, caller.
+Yep, and they're going to break ground in June, caller.

 So there you are.

-We're coming up on the top of the hour now, Patch.
+All right, we're coming up on the top of the hour now, Patch.

 So if you want to bail here and get some sleep, then now's the time to do it.